 Each plugin will have its own Changelog, this enables you to understand the impact of the change and test the relevant functionality in the test system.

-How do I update WordPress?
+How do I update my WordPress plugins?

-When should I updated my plugins?
+When should I updated my WordPress plugins?

 This depends on a number of factors.
 If you have lots of plugins, then you should be reviewing them monthly.
 It may not be necessary to update every month but at least you will know what work you will need to do.
 If you don’t have many plugins, then reviewing them every six months should be sufficient.